 Step 6: Get a certification to further your career

-One of the most popular, and most highly thought of, is a Certified Management Accounting (CMA) certification.
-This is considered the gold standard for financial leaders and is often something that the highest-ranking accounting professionals have earned.
+What is the CMA?
+It’s considered the gold standard for financial leaders and is often something that the highest-ranking accounting professionals have earned.

 Getting certified can involve significant investments of time and money, and some people wonder if it’s worth it.
 When you look at CMA salaries compared to accountants without it, you’ll be convinced.

 Fair warning though, taking the CMA exam isn’t easy.
 You’ll have to spend a lot of time studying and possibly pay for a CMA exam prep course to help you iron out your weaknesses.